Concordium/concordium-rust-smart-contracts/CTS1.rst

 No error code for receive hook rejecting
 ----------------------------------------

-The specification could include an error code, for the receive hook function to return if rejecting the token transferred (as seen in the `FA2 standard <https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#error-handling>`_ on Tezos).
+The specification could include an error code for the receive hook function to return if rejecting the token transferred (as seen in the `FA2 standard <https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#error-handling>`_ on Tezos).
 But we chose to leave this error code up to the receiving smart contract, which allows for more informative error codes.

 Adding SHA256 checksum for token metadata event